What’s your number-one sales challenge? What obstacle, if you overcame it, would most help you increase sales?

 #1 Accomplish two things at the same time.
 We’re not talking about doing two things at the same time.
 We’re talking about getting two things done at the same time.
-Business developers we train who are not professional salespeople spend the bulk of their time performing their “main job,” often a professional service-law, accounting, engineering, managing.
-Yet they are expected to perform those jobs at a high level andbring in business.
+Business developers we train who are not professional salespeople spend the bulk of their time performing their “main job,” often a professional service—law, accounting, engineering, managing.
+Yet they are expected to perform those jobs at a high level and bring in business.
 How to find the time?
 One way is to gracefully turn appropriate social and networking events into business opportunities.
 A common challenge for business developers is a reluctance to do business with friends.
-But if you can truly create value for customers and clients, why would you not create value for your friends?
+But if you can truly create value for customers and clients, why wouldn’t you create value for your friends?

 Key Point: Be sure you have developed or been taught the right skills to ensure that this approach goes smoothly, not awkwardly.

 #2 Bend the law of diminishing returns.
 We all know that we really can’t “do it all,” even if we’re tempted to try.
 That said, we often can do more than we think we can.
 A friend once asked me to accept a position on a not-for-profit board.
 Concerned about the demands already placed on my time, I was inclined to decline.
 Then, my friend reminded me of an old, but still true, fact of life: “If you want something done, ask a busy person to do it.”
 He also knew that I would do everything that was needed.